 At the end of the day, that’s all I really want.
 I want to be seen, and I want to be loved, and I want to be connected.
 I want to feel like I matter, like my friends care about me, like my life isn’t being wasted.
 I want to feel like my dream can happen, I can make a living doing what I love, and I’ll always be in the right place at the right time.

 I’m largely responsible for a lot of that.
 I know.
 I don’t deny or shirk it.
 Heck, I don’t even expect people to give me what I’m unable or unwilling to give myself.
-I don’t expect anyone to heal or save me; I’ve waited for that and that shit don’t work, y’all.
+I don’t expect anyone to heal or save me; I’ve waited for that and that stuff don’t work, y’all.
 Just saying.

 At some point, you decide to choose for yourself.
 You decide to heal for yourself.
 You decide to be strong for yourself.
 You decide to make your life matter, to let yourself care, to let yourself be vulnerable and open even when it’d be so much easier to close off and numb.
 You decide not to isolate yourself even though that’s what the fear’s clamouring for you to do.